xonixx/xonixx.github.io/program-in-awk.md

 [Makesure](https://github.com/xonixx/makesure) – a task runner that is somewhat similar to `make`, but [without most of its idiosyncrasies](makesure-vs-make.md) (and with a couple of unique features!).

 **Wait, but AWK is intended only for one-liners...
-How come do you program a whole project in it?**
+How come you program a whole project in it?**

 Indeed, the language is really minimalistic, but it has just enough to fulfill certain kinds of projects.